Vivid Coin (VIVID) Trading 167.9% Higher Over Last Week

-Vivid Coin (VIVID) traded 1.7% higher against the US dollar during the twenty-four hour period ending at 16:00 PM ET on September 24th.
-Vivid Coin has a total market cap of $82,895.27 and $3.00 worth of Vivid Coin was traded on exchanges in the last 24 hours.
-Over the last seven days, Vivid Coin has traded 167.9% higher against the US dollar.
-One Vivid Coin coin can currently be bought for $0.0108 or 0.00000056 BTC on popular cryptocurrency exchanges.
+Vivid Coin (VIVID) traded up 1.7% against the U.S. dollar during the one day period ending at 11:00 AM Eastern on September 26th.
+Vivid Coin has a market capitalization of $82,986.61 and $3.00 worth of Vivid Coin was traded on exchanges in the last day.
+During the last week, Vivid Coin has traded 167.9% higher against the U.S. dollar.
+One Vivid Coin coin can currently be purchased for approximately $0.0108 or 0.00000056 BTC on popular cryptocurrency exchanges.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.